A quick and informative guide to the most common signs of balding at 20, what to watch for, and when to consider medical support.

 This thinning is subtle at first but gradually reveals more of the scalp, especially when hair is wet or under direct light.

-You may also notice that your hair part appears wider than before — a subtle yet telling early sign of decreased density.
-3
+You may also notice that your hair part appears wider than before, this is a subtle yet telling early sign of decreased density.3

 This thinning, specifically in the crown region, is a typical marker of male pattern baldness, which, if left untreated, can eventually lead to significant balding on top of head.